vickz84259/firefox_history/README.md

 ### Using Poetry (Recommended)

 [Poetry](https://python-poetry.org/) is the dependency manager used in this project.
-To install poetry, follow the instruction listed at: [link](https://python-poetry.org/)
+To install poetry, follow the instructions at: [link](https://python-poetry.org/)

 Once installed, navigate to the project directory and run: